MattCheely/elm-fancy-brunch/README.md

 what modules to compile and where to find them.

 The `parameters` array is passed as additional arguments to `elm-make`.

+The `renderError` option will build an app that renders complier output when compilation fails.
+It's best when used with a plugin like `auto-reload-brunch`.
+Don't forget to disable it for production builds!

 ## Example